pollen-robotics/reachy-2023-docs/content/VR/use-teleop/start/index.md

 ## In brief

+{{< alert icon="👉" text="The button names used below are for the Oculus Quest 2.
+Please refer to the Controllers Input page to get the corresponding names for your device." >}}

 ### Start teleoperating Reachy

 1. Make sure the robot is turned on, connected to the network and that all the robot's services are running before launching the teleoperation application.